containers/podman/README.md

 Any recent Podman release should be able to run rootless without any additional configuration, though your operating system may require some additional configuration detailed in the [install guide](https://github.com/containers/podman/blob/main/install.md).

 A little configuration by an administrator is required before rootless Podman can be used, the necessary setup is documented [here](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md).

+## Podman Desktop

+[Podman Desktop](https://podman-desktop.io/) is a new project under the container organization built to help the developers working with containers from their local environment with a desktop UI.
+Podman Desktop is still in its early days, but already provides capabilities to list your images, interact with containers (access logs, get a terminal), connect to registries (pull private images, push your images) and configure podman settings (proxies).
+The project develops on [Github](https://github.com/containers/podman-desktop) and contributors are welcome.

 ## Out of scope